Does your kitty have long and sharp nails?

 So, in this case, trimming your cat’s nails yourself is a good idea if you’re on a budget.

-We feel that nail grinders are the best alternative for your Golden Retriever because they are an easier and a more efficient method to trim your cat’s nails for you as well as your kitty.
+We feel that nail grinders are the best alternative for your feline friend because they are an easier and a more efficient method to trim your cat’s nails for you as well as your cat.

 Now that you know nail grinders are the more superior choice, people are switching to them because: